Rout for Alka Lamba, but she has some serious advise for the Congress

 Delhi Results 2020: Trends suggest Congress scores a duck; Gandhi era to be ruled out in Delhi?

-Lamba was contesting against five time MLA Parlad Singh Sawhney of the AAP.
+Lamba was contesting against five-time MLA Parlad Singh Sawhney of the AAP.
 She however suffered rout and ended up with just 2,398 votes after 10 rounds of counting.
 Sawhney at the end of round ten had 32,969 votes, while Suman Kumari Gupta of the BJP ended up second with 13,296 votes.